akhilankathi/Image-gallary-app-React/README.md

 # Image-gallary-app-React
-Its a image gallary app with rract
+Its a image gallary app with react